bll123/ballroomdj4/README.txt

       original BallroomDJ installation is untouched and can still be used.

 Known Issues:
+  All Platforms
+    - The song selection display may display strange values for numeric columns (will be fixed at a later date).
   Windows
     - The marquee position is not saved when it is iconified (close the window instead).